 When the research has been examined in part fulfilment for the qualification of Doctor of Clinical Psychology, consent forms will then be retained indefinitely in a sealed envelope and stored in a locked filing cabinet at Teesside University by Dr Angela Prout (Chief Investigator).
 When the study is complete, I would also like to publish the results in a scientific journal and may also deliver presentations at scientific conferences.
 You will not be identified in any publication or presentation as your name and other personal details will have been removed, as mentioned above.
 The non-identifiable research data will be stored indefinitely on a secure password protected server at Teesside University.
 This is in case other scientists wish to raise questions about the results that need checking against the dataset.
 If the study is published in a scientific journal, the non-person identifiable research dataset may be made publicly available (for example, as a supplement to the journal article, or stored on an on-line scientific data repository).
 This non-identifiable data may also be used for future studies (this is called secondary analysis) but only in research projects that have received ethical approval from an appropriate committee.
-I would be very happy to provide you with a copy of the study results via postal mail if you would like – if you are interested, you can indicate this on the Consent Form.
+I would be very happy to provide you with a copy of the study results via postal mail if you would like.
+If you are interested, you can indicate this on the Consent Form.
 If you indicate you would be interested in the results, your details will be kept on a Password Protected Teesside University Server, in a password protected document.
 These details will be destroyed as soon as the results have been sent out.

 Is this study confidential?